Indonesia's army plans tough response to separatists threatening mine

 Tough measures would be a last resort if negotiations with the group failed to resolve the issue, Papua military commander George Enaldus Supit said later, clarifying the statement.

-The measures could include armed conflict, he told Reuters, “but we will prioritize dialogue.”

-Reporting by Agustinus Beo Da Costa; Writing by Fergus Jensen; Editing by Clarence Fernandez
+The measures could include armed conflict, he told Reuters, “but we will prioritise dialogue.”
+(Reporting by Agustinus Beo Da Costa; Writing by Fergus Jensen; Editing by Clarence Fernandez)